 Covid-19 is very real in 2020 and probably beyond! while we wait for those boffins to stir their cauldrons and magic up that Vaccine.
 Air purifiers can help capture viruses that are carried on water droplets.
 NASA has performed extensive tests on HEPA and it’s the ability to filter viruses and it’s the ability to protect astronauts.
 Scroll down to the bottom of this article to learn more about air purifiers capacity to filter a virus.

 Coronavirus is serious to our health but to try and put a smile on your face watch

-Yes, it is true to say that some air purifiers air filters can remove odors.
-If you want your new air purifier to remove odors then the filter must have an activated carbon stage.
+Yes, it is true to say that some air purifiers air filters can remove odours.
+If you want your new air purifier to remove odours then the filter must have an activated carbon stage.

-To make a good air filter choice you need to know what kind of odor you want to remove.
+To make a good air filter choice you need to know what kind of odour you want to remove.

 Pollutants are trapped in the pore structure of the carbon.
 Carbon can trap pollutants from the air or water.

 That nose clip can be left in the drawer if you get yourself an activated carbon filter

 - Dirty laundry